Charmenability of arithmetic groups of product type: Charmenable and charfinite groups

 For $\mu \in \Prob(\Gamma)$, we say that $\psi \in \PD_1(\Gamma)$ is a $\mu$-{\em character} if $\psi$ is a $\mu$-stationary state on $C^*(\Gamma)$ with respect to the conjugation action.
 The following is an easy consequence.

 \begin{prop} Assume $\Gamma$ is a charmenable discrete group with trivial amenable radical.
 Then $\Gamma$ is C*-simple.
-If in addition $\Gamma$ has property {\em (T)} then we may find $\mu \in \Prob(\Gamma)$ whose support generates $\Gamma$ such that every $\mu$-character on $\Gamma$ is a character. \end{prop}
+If in addition $\Gamma$ has property {\em (T)} then it is charfinite.
+Further, in this case we may find $\mu \in \Prob(\Gamma)$ whose support generates $\Gamma$ such that every $\mu$-character on $\Gamma$ is a character. \end{prop}

 \begin{proof} We assume as we may that $\Gamma$ is non-trivial, thus non-amenable.
 The C*-simplicity of $\Gamma$ follows at once from Proposition~\ref{prop:charmenable}(1), applied to the regular representation which is non-amenable.